training and labs

 A multiday professional development creative retreat for CATs

-There is a range of outdoor environments: grassy paddocks, a bush-lined stream, the wild west coast black sand beach and even caves!
+There is a range of outdoor environments: grassy paddocks, a bush-lined stream, the wild west coast black sand beach and caves.

-Evening of Monday 6 April (Easter Monday) through to the afternoon of Thursday 9 April 2026
+Monday 6 April (Easter Monday) to Thursday 9 April 2026

 Where